What should I do if I think I have spinal stenosis?

-If your pain doesn’t subside in a couple of days, then you probably need medical attention.
-At the doctor’s office, he or she will likely ask you for your medical history and go over your daily activities to see if there is something in your everyday routine that might contribute to your pain.
-From there, your doctor will complete a physical examination and – if necessary – schedule an MRI or CT scan at your convenience.
+Your doctor will likely ask you questions about your medical history, your symptoms and go over your daily activities to see if there is something in your everyday routine that might be contributing to your pain.
+From there, your doctor will complete a physical examination and, if necessary, schedule diagnostic imagery like an MRI or CT scan.

-In the event that spinal stenosis is identified as the source of your back or neck pain, you have a number of treatment options.
-Usually, your doctor will first attempt to treat your symptoms conservatively with a series of nonsurgical treatments.
+In the event that spinal stenosis is identified as the source of your neck or back pain, you have a number of treatment options.
+Usually, your doctor will first attempt to treat your symptoms conservatively with a series of nonsurgical therapies.
 Some common treatments include:

 - Physical therapy or low-impact exercise